 You can listen to In The Bright Sky below before downloading your own copy.
 And, just for fun, see if you can name all 7 carols that make an appearance!

-You can download your own copy of In The Bright Sky here.
-We hope it stirs the same feelings of holiday happiness for you and your students as my Grandma’s old carol book does for me!
+In The Bright Sky is available for free in the files of our Teen Piano Music Facebook group.
+You can access this sheet music (and lots of other free pieces and resources including the uber-popular piece “Wolf”) by joining the group.
+We hope In The Bright Sky stirs the same feelings of holiday happiness for you and your students as my Grandma’s old carol book does for me!

 More Holiday Fun To Come…